IrenaStolic00/Irena/README.md

 Technical Skills :

 ## Education
-- PhD in Physics | Complutense University of Madrid (December 2024 - present)
+- PhD in Physics | Complutense University of Madrid (2024 - present)
-- M.S. in Photonics	| Polytechnic University of Catalonia  (September 2023 – July 2024 )
+- M.S. in Photonics	| Polytechnic University of Catalonia  (2023 – 2024 )
-- B.S. in Electrical and Computer Engineering | University of Belgrade (September 2019 – August 2023 )
+- B.S. in Electrical and Computer Engineering | University of Belgrade (2019 – 2023 )

 ## Work Experience